CoreFiling/notloggedin-jira-plugin/README.md

       - notloggedin-jira-plugin/
           - ...

-You can then `cd` into the clone and run it, after first pulling in the renderer jar,
+You can then `cd` into the clone and run it.

     cd notloggedin-jira-plugin
     atlas-run